engineering-collaboration/book/docs/book/collaborating-within-a-company/README.md

 <!-- How do we achieve good practices? -->

+Theoretical "best" practices and academic anecdotes do not change the practices present in our organization.
+We build sociotechnical frameworks to establish a growth mindset.

 - dedicate time for learning
 - dedicate time for R&D

-Theoretical "best" practices and academic anecdotes do not change the practices present in our organization.
-We build sociotechnical frameworks to establish a growth mindset.

-people accept change or might even drive change. horizontal knowledge, employee satisfaction. blameless culture. faster internal acceptance. solutions beyond technology.
+blameless culture.
+- not scared to ask stupid questions
+- able to admit to mistakes and learn from them

 <!-- Give an overview of the chapters -->